 Sometimes when you have a yearly or bi-yearly doctor appointment they tell you to just call and schedule since they don’t schedule that far out.

 But if you are like me then you can easily forget when you last had an eye exam or physical.

 To make it easier on myself I always write a small note of when my last appointment was and when I should schedule my next appointment at least a month in advance.

-For example, I had my last eye exam this past September which means I will need to schedule another one for late September or early October 2015.
+For example, I had my last eye exam this past September which means I will need to schedule another one for late September or early October of the next year.
 To help me remember, I write a small note in August so I have plenty of time to schedule and get a time that best works for me.

 Don’t just do this for yourself either.
 If you manage your kid’s or spouse’s appointments, write those date reminders down as well.

 Next, write down any appointments you already have scheduled.
 If you already have appointments scheduled then obviously you want to transfer those to your new calendar.